marioishikawa/sparkplug_connector/README.md

 ### **3.3 Ignition Designer**

-The Ignition designer launcher cant be fund at the Ignition Gateway main page top right, Install it and go trough the configuration steps.
+The Ignition designer launcher can be foundd at the Ignition Gateway main page top right, Install it and go through the configuration steps.
 Please refer to their main page([LINK](https://inductiveautomation.com)) if any help is needed on this step.
  ![](images/Designerinstall.png)